Best Chicken Breeds for Beginners (2026 Picks)

 | Heat Tolerant | Good |

 If Rhode Island Reds are the reliable sedan, Buff Orpingtons are the big fluffy teddy bear of the chicken world.
-They're gentle, beautiful, and one of the most popular breeds for families with kids.
+Gentle, beautiful, and one of the most popular breeds for families with kids.

 Egg production: 200 to 280 light brown eggs per year.
 Not quite as prolific as Rhode Island Reds, but still very solid.

 Temperament: Calm, docile, and affectionate.
 These birds genuinely seem to enjoy being around people.
-Many Buff Orpington owners report that their hens will sit in their lap, tolerate being carried, and come running when they see you.
-They're one of the best breeds for children.
+Many Buff Orpington owners report their hens sit in their lap, tolerate being carried, and come running when they see you.
+One of the best breeds for children.

-Hardiness: Excellent in cold weather thanks to their thick, fluffy feathering.
-They're not the best in extreme heat, though.
+Hardiness: Excellent in cold weather thanks to thick, fluffy feathering.
+Not the best in extreme heat.
 In hot climates, make sure they have shade and plenty of water.

 | Stat | Details |